sara-nl/spiderdocs/source/Pages/compute/prepare_workloads.rst

   * This means that your memory requirements can be specified via the number of cores *without* an extra directive for memory
   * For example, by specifying ``-c 4`` you request 4 cores and 32 GB RAM
+* We have configured two partitions on Spider as shown in the table above:

+  * If no partition is specified, the jobs will be scheduled on the normal partition  which has a maximum walltime of 120 hours and can run on any worker nodes.
+  * Infinite queues can run only on two worker nodes with a maximum walltime of 720 hours.
+Please note that you should run on this partition at your own risk.
+Jobs running on this partition can be killed without warning for system maintenances and we will not be responsible for data loss or loss of compute hours.

 .. seealso:: Still need help?
 Contact :ref:`our helpdesk <helpdesk>`